PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_203](./images/img_203.png)

-It is possible to run the script file using individual cells in an Ipython console:
+It is possible to run the script file using individual cells in an IPython console:

 ![img_204](./images/img_204.png)